1. Home

 7. Gaza Crisis

 The situation in Gaza is catastrophic.
 Innocent women and children are facing famine and starvation.
-Your support is needed now.
+Help families in Gaza today.

 have been killed in Gaza, most of them were women and children.